dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 Use [Localization Middleware](xref:fundamentals/localization#localization-middleware) to set the app's culture.

-If the app doesn't already support culture selection per the [Dynamically set the application culture by user preference](#dynamically-set-the-application-culture-by-user-preference) section of this article:
+If the app doesn't already support culture selection per the [Dynamically set the culture by user preference](#dynamically-set-the-culture-by-user-preference) section of this article:

 * Add localization services to the app with <xref:Microsoft.Extensions.DependencyInjection.LocalizationServiceCollectionExtensions.AddLocalization%2A>.
 * Specify the app's default and supported cultures in `Startup.Configure` (`Startup.cs`).
 The following example configures supported cultures for United States English and Peruvian Spanish.